nie23wp8738/NRAHDLTP/cran-comments.md

 ------------------------------------------------------------------------

-This version fixes and catches for failing tests,some spelling corrections and some formatting corrections.
+This version fixes and catches for builiding one website.

 Thanks!
 Pengfei Wang